Income Tax in Mexico for Canadian Expats in 2026

 Types of Taxes for Canadian Expats

 - Income Tax (Impuesto Sobre la Renta, ISR): Income tax is the most significant revenue source for the Mexican government.
-It applies to both resident and non-resident citizens.
+It applies to both resident and non-resident individuals.
 The tax rates are progressive, meaning they increase as the income level rises.

 - Capital Gains Tax: This tax applies to gains made from selling investments or property, such as stocks and real estate.